VibeHarboe/Introduction-to-Shell/scripts/01_Introduction_to_Shell.md

 *If you want to work efficiently as a modern data analyst, combine the flexibility of the shell with the clarity of graphical tools.
 Most importantly, automate everything you can!* 🚀

 *Showcasing these Unix shell skills in my GitHub portfolio demonstrates my ability to manage complex, real-world data workflows—delivering results faster, more reliably, and with fewer errors.*

+---

+# Ready to see more? 🚀

+Check out the full pipeline examples and code in my GitHub repo!
+[Vibes Repositories](https://github.com/VibeHarboe?tab=repositories)

+*(All examples here can be adapted for your own analytics, ETL, or reporting workflows.)*